jakezhaojb/StarAE/test/optim_proj/cmp_N_sgd/README.md

-Comparison Numerical tests for BFGS
+Comparison Numerical tests for SGD
 ===

 Introduction
 ---
-This folder is mainly testing Numerical issues in Neural Nets optimizing, by BFGS.
+This folder is mainly testing Numerical issues in Neural Nets optimizing, by SGD.

 Settings
 ---